-This is one of the foremost considerations in whether you should file a joint bankruptcy with your spouse.
-Through a joint bankruptcy, you can wipe out all of the dischargeable debts you and your spouse owe.
-However, if only one spouse files bankruptcy, the non-filing spouse is still on the hook for his or her own debts as well as any joint debts (in most states—check with a local attorney).
+Getting rid of debt is one of the foremost concerns when deciding whether to file a joint bankruptcy with your spouse.
+Through a joint bankruptcy, you can wipe out all of the dischargeable debts you both owe.
+However, if only one spouse files, the non-filing spouse will still be on the hook for his or her own debts as well as any joint debts (in most states—check with a local attorney).
 So when you share many of the same obligations, filing a joint bankruptcy is usually the better option.
-(To learn which debts are joint and which are individual, see Separate and Community Property During Marriage: Who Owns What? )

-Special Note for Community Property States: If you live in one of the few states that has "community property," the calculation may be different.
-In many of these states (it depends on the individual laws of each state), community debts are discharged with respect to any community property, even if only one spouse files for bankruptcy.
-This means that the discharged creditors cannot go after any community property so long as both spouses are alive and still married.
-This is also known as a "phantom discharge" because the non-filing spouse also receives protection even though he or she did not receive a discharge.
-So filing individually or jointly may provide the same benefit in effect.
-On the flip side, you may lose more property in these states if you file individually (see below).
+Special Note for Community Property State Residents: If you live in one of the few community property states, the calculation might be different.
+In many of these states (it depends on the particular state laws), community debts are discharged even if only one spouse files for bankruptcy, and discharged creditors cannot go after any community property so long as both spouses are alive and still married (known as a "phantom discharge" because the non-filing spouse also receives protection even though he or she did not receive a discharge).
+Conversely, you might lose more property in these states if you file individually (see below).

 If you file an individual bankruptcy without your spouse, his or her separate property is not part of your bankruptcy.
-So if your spouse has a significant amount of nonexempt separate property, your best option may be to file without your spouse in order to protect his or her assets.
+So if your spouse has a significant amount of separate nonexempt property, your best option might be to file without your spouse to protect his or her assets.

-Special Note for Community Property States: If you live in a community property state, community property may be up for grabs in the bankruptcy even if only one spouse files for bankruptcy.
+Special Note for Community Property State Residents: If you live in a community property state, community property might be up for grabs in the bankruptcy even if only one spouse files for bankruptcy.
 Find out the law in your state or consult with a local bankruptcy attorney before you file.

 Some states exclude property held as tenancy by the entirety from the bankruptcy estate if only one spouse files.
-(If property is held as a tenancy in the entirety, it means the property is jointly owned by a married couple as a single marital entity, not as individuals.)
-If you live in one of these states and you hold your home or another large piece of property as tenancy by the entirety, you may be able to protect the home or property if only one spouse files for bankruptcy.
+(Tenancy by the entirety is property jointly owned by a married couple as a single marital entity, not as two individuals.)
+If you live in one of these states and you hold your home or another large piece of property as tenancy by the entirety, you might be able to protect the home or property if only one spouse files for bankruptcy.
 If you file jointly and the homestead exemption doesn't cover your equity, you might lose your home.

-Filing bankruptcy usually involves paying a filing fee to the court and paying an attorney if you decide to hire one.
+Filing for bankruptcy usually involves paying a filing fee to the court and paying an attorney if you decide to hire one.
 By filing a joint bankruptcy with your spouse rather than two individual bankruptcies, you'll be able to save a substantial amount of money.
 First, the court filing fees are the same for both individual and joint bankruptcies.
 Second, attorney fees for a joint bankruptcy will usually be a lot cheaper than for two individual bankruptcies.
 In fact, in many cases, filing a joint bankruptcy will cost the same amount as filing one individual case.

-When you file bankruptcy, you must provide a lot of financial information to the court and the bankruptcy trustee.
+When you file bankruptcy, you must provide significant amounts of financial information to the court and the bankruptcy trustee.
 You must also go to at least one hearing in front of the trustee, called the 341 meeting of creditors.
-If you file a joint bankruptcy with your spouse, you will go to the hearings together and provide only one set of bankruptcy documents.
-As a result, filing jointly with your spouse is usually more efficient and convenient than both of you filing separately.
+If you file a joint bankruptcy with your spouse, you'll go to the hearing together and provide only one set of bankruptcy documents.
+As a result, filing jointly with your spouse is usually more efficient and convenient than separate filings.